Both choices have significant emotional and practical implications, from cost and safety to independence and social connection.

 Assisted living fees vary by community, so don’t assume that the base monthly rate covers all services.

-That’s why it’s essential to ask for a list of all potential fees in addition to the monthly rate.
+That’s why it’s essential to request a list of all potential fees, in addition to the monthly rate.
 Your older adult may need these additional services now or in the future.

 - Monthly base rate